aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

 This is great!
+We still have the error
+`value does not satisfy the subset constraints of 'AwsKmsArn'`,
-We still have an error, but we will deal with this next step.
+but we will deal with this next step.
 Dafny now believes us that `components[5]` will _always_ be valid.
 You can even ask Dafny `assert 7 < |components|;` and it will object.
 But pretty quickly we are going to introduce a pyramid of doom